efarish/portfolio/aws/ecs_docker/README.md

 To avoid unwanted AWS charges, the CloudFormation stack for this project must be deleted.

-Go to CloudFormation in the AWS console, find the stack with the name `sam-app-ecs1` and delete it.
+Go to CloudFormation in the AWS console, find the stack with the name `sam-app-ecs*` and delete it.

 **--OR--**